mekkim/innersourcecommons.org-wiki/Overcome-Acquisition-based-Siloes.md

 Make the acquired teams feel secure in the new environment by

-0. Establish a neutral (well respected) governance committee _across both companies_ that selects from the different options across these siloes to converge and integrate.
+1. Establish a neutral (well-respected) governance committee _across both companies_ that selects from the different options across these siloes to converge and integrate.

-1. Come up with rational rules for managing code redundancy as a result of acquisition
+2. Come up with rational rules for managing code redundancy as a result of acquisition
  - Joint effort between two teams to bring new software into existing platforms.
-Not tied to job security.
+If allowable/controllable, software selection not tied to job security.
- - Same ground rules for tooling platforms.
+ - Same ground rules as above for determining tooling platforms.

-2. Giving developers and middle management good on-boarding training with InnerSourcing as part of it.
+3. Giving developers and middle management good on-boarding training with InnerSourcing as part of it.
  - Clear guidance on how to bring their software onto existing platform.

-3. Make a few of them Trusted Committer so they feel included.
+4. Make a few of them Trusted Committer so they feel included.

-4. Give them time to get comfortable with the new environment.
+5. Give them time to get comfortable with the new environment.